Bridgeland Stability on Threefolds -- Some Wall Crossings: Introduction

 \subsection{Further Questions}

-For surfaces, or more generally, tilt stability parametrized by the $(\alpha, \beta)$ upper half-plane, there is at most one unique vertical wall, while all other walls are nested inside two piles of non intersecting semicircles.
+For tilt stability parametrized by the $(\alpha, \beta)$ upper half-plane, there is at most one vertical wall, while all other walls are nested inside two piles of non intersecting semicircles.
 This structure is rather simple.
 However, in the case of Bridgeland stability on threefolds walls are given by real degree 4 equation.
-Already in the case of twisted cubics we can observe that they intersect in Theorem \ref{thm:bridgeland_twisted_cubics}.
+Already in the case of twisted cubics we can observe that they intersect (see Figure \ref{fig:bridgeland_walls_twisted}).

-\begin{question} Given a path $\gamma$ in the stability manifold and a class $v \in K_{\num}(X)$ is there a numerical criterion that determines all the walls on $\gamma$ with respect to $v$?
+\begin{question} Given a path $\gamma$ in the stability manifold and a class $v \in K_{\num}(X)$, is there a numerical criterion that determines all the walls on $\gamma$ with respect to $v$?
 If not, can we at least numerically restrict the amount of potential walls on $\gamma$ in an effective way? \end{question}

 We are only able to answer this question for the two paths described in Theorem \ref{thm:wall_intersecting_hyperbola}.
 The general situation seems to be more intricate.
 If we want to study stability in any meaningful way beyond tilt stability, we need at least partial answers to this question.